DNAstack/monkeypox-processing-pipeline/README.md

 These workflows can be used to process FASTQ files into variant calls, assembled genomes, and lineage metadata.

-THe inputs and outputs for the FASTQ-based workflow is outlined below for processing Illumina paired-end monkeypox sequencing data.
+The inputs and outputs for the FASTQ-based workflow is outlined below for processing Illumina paired-end monkeypox sequencing data.